falkaer/the-guide/m2_concurrency/s6_more_gpu.md

-# More GPU
+# 🧬 More GPU
 This section is about giving a bit of additional context around GPUs.
-It isn't necessary to understand any of the material after it.
+It isn't a prerequisite for understanding any of the material after it.

 ## The Graphics Pipeline